awortmann/awortmann.github.io/_pages/preprints.md

 - J. Michael, J. Pfeiffer, B. Rumpe, A. Wortmann: [Integration Challenges for Digital Twin Systems-of-Systems](../downloads/preprints/2022/Integration_Challenges_for_Digital_Twin_Systems-of-Systems.pdf).
 To appear in 10th IEEE/ACM International Workshop on Software Engineering for Systems-of-Systems and Software Ecosystems.

+- S. Fur, A, Mages, A. Wortmann, O. Riedel: [Auf dem Weg zum digitalen Zwilling/Investigation and compensation of the discrepancy between simulation models and their twins – On the way to the digital twin](https://elibrary.vdi-verlag.de/10.37544/1436-4980-2022-04-58/auf-dem-weg-zum-digitalen-zwilling-investigation-and-compensation-of-the-discrepancy-between-simulation-models-and-their-twins-on-the-way-to-the-digital-twin-jahrgang-112-2022-heft-04?page=1).
+To appear in wt Werkstattstechnik online.

 ## Low Code

 - M. Dalibor, M. Heithoff, J. Michael, L. Netz, J. Pfeiffer, B. Rumpe, S. Varga, A. Wortmann: [Generating Customized Low-Code Development Platforms for Digital Twins](../downloads/preprints/2022/Generating_Customized_Low-Code_Development_Platforms_for_Digital_Twins.pdf).
 To appear in Journal of Computer Languages.